 We go beyond the typical university experience with an education that is deeply connected to our location in the center of Washington, DC.
 Our nearly 10,000 undergraduates actively engage the city and the world through hands-on learning experiences, where they study alongside faculty experts, policy leaders, and extraordinary individuals in every discipline to shape global progress and define the issues that will shape the present and future.

 The Corcoran School of the Arts and Design at GW bridges creative expression and practical application with the breadth and depth of a larger liberal arts education.
 As an incubator for artists and practitioners, the Corcoran School prepares students for multidimensional careers.

-The Corcoran School offers majors in Art History, Dance, Fine Art, Fine Art Photography, Graphic Design, Interior Design, Music, Photojournalism, and Theatre.
+The Corcoran School offers majors in Art History, Dance, Fine Art, Fine Art Photography, Graphic Design, Interaction Design, Interior Architecture, Music, Photojournalism, and Theatre.

 The Corcoran School, located near the Renwick Gallery and the White House, is part of GW’s Foggy Bottom campus.
 Blocks from major landmarks, students study on the steps of the Lincoln Memorial, jog to the Washington Monument, or stroll to the White House and Kennedy Center.

 GW also maintains a Mount Vernon campus, just a few miles from the hustle and bustle of downtown.
 This second campus, accessible by a free shuttle service, provides a more traditional residential liberal arts experience.
 Our Women’s Leadership Program and GW Athletic Fields are located on this campus.

 Through these two different learning environments, students have the ability to create a college experience that is uniquely their own.

 What distinguishes a GW education is the way we consistently put knowledge into action through research, internship, and service opportunities for students in all academic areas.